 - The new State Pension

-The State Pension age (the age you’re eligible for your State Pension) is also changing, and is being equalised for men and women.
+The State Pension age (the age you’re eligible for your State Pension) is also changing, and is currently 65 for men and women.
 The plan is for it to keep increasing, and eventually it will be linked to life expectancy.

 - Passing on your pension